Splitting quasireductive supergroups and volumes of supergrassmannians: Splitting subgroups

-\begin{prop} Assume that $G$ is quasireductive and $K$ is its quasireductive closed subsupergroup.
-The following are equivalent: \begin{enumerate} \item The trivial summand $\C$ splits off $\C[G/K]$ as a $G$-module. \item For any $G$-module $M'$ the natural injective morphism $\varphi:M'\to \Ind^G_KM'$ splits. \item For any pair of $G$-modules $M,M'$, the restriction morphism
+\begin{prop} Assume that $G$ is quasireductive and $K$ is a quasireductive closed subgroup.
+The following are equivalent: \begin{enumerate} \item The trivial $G$-submodule $\C$ splits off $\C[G/K]$ as a $G$-module; \item for any $G$-module $M'$ the natural injective morphism $M'\to \Ind^G_KM'$ splits; \item for any pair of $G$-modules $M,M'$, the restriction morphism

 is injective for all $i$. \end{enumerate} \end{prop}